 The Hapus is a delicious fruit with yellow skin and a sweet scent.
 It's known as the King of Mangoes and has been famous for ages.
 But where does it come from?

 Unveiling the story of Hafoos origin takes us back to the 16th century.
 Portuguese general Afonso de Albuquerque discovered Goa, India and its delicious mangoes.
 Some say he introduced these mangoes to Portugal by bringing grafts.
-During his reign, Indians were also introduced to red chillies, maize, tomatoes, and potatoes worldwide.
+During his reign, Indians were also introduced to red chillies, maise, tomatoes, and potatoes worldwide.

-These grafts, it's believed, eventually made their way to Goa, where they flourished under the region's ideal hot and humid climatic conditions.
+It's believed that these grafts eventually made their way to Goa, where they flourished under the region's ideal hot and humid climatic conditions.

 "Hapus", also known as the Alphonso mango, arrived in India via Portuguese explorer Afonso de Albuquerque.
 He got the fruit grafts from Malaysia and planted them in Goa during the 16th century.
 Alfonso De Albuquerque was a Portuguese general who established the Portuguese colonies in India in the fifteenth century, beginning with Goa.